The existence of a transverse universal knot: Braids in as parts of the preimage of some branching set

 \subsubsection{Computing the lift at $v^k_i$}

 We now compute the lifting of $\beta_i$ at vertex $v^k_i$.
 Starting at $v^k_i$ we follow the sequence of colors \eqref{sequence-of-colors}.
-After following the first part of the sequence, we will end up at the vertex $v^k_0 \in L^k_{2m}$; it doesn't matter if there are vertices identified in the middle of $L^k_{2m}$ the sequence will lead us to the same place because no color got fixed in the sub-sequence.
+After following the first part of the sequence $i, i-1, \dots, 2, 1$, we will end up at the vertex $v^k_0 \in L^k_{2m}$; it doesn't matter if there are vertices identified in the middle of $L^k_{2m}$ the sequence will lead us to the same place because at each movement of sub-sequence we find the color in turn.
 If there are no identifications on $G_m$ involving $v^k_0$, after following the rest of the sequence $6, 2, 3, \dots, i$ we remain still on $v^k_0$.
-Implying that the lift of $\beta_i$ at $v^k_i$ ends at $v^k_0$; an isolated vertex as we claimed.
+Implying that the lift of $\beta_i$ at $v^k_i$ ends at $v^k_0$; an isolated vertex of $G^i_m$ as we claimed.

-The only value of $K$ where $v^k_0$ is identified with some other vertex is when $k=1$.
-Identifications I1 and I6 say that $v^1_0 \in L^1$ is identified with $v^2_3 \in L^2$ and $v^{4m+1}_6 \in L^{4m+1}$ (See Fig. \ref{fig:identification_v0_v3_v6}).
+The only value of $k$ where $v^k_0$ is identified with some other vertex is when $k=1$.
+Identifications I1 and I6 say that $v^1_0 \in L^1$ is identified with $v^2_3 \in L^2$ and $v^{4m+1}_6 \in L^{4m+1}$ (See Figure \ref{fig:identification_v0_v3_v6}).
 Now starting on $v^k_0$ we follow the rest of the sequence $6, 2, 3, 4, \dots, i$.
 It is not hard to see that after following the first five terms ($6, 2, 3, 4, and 5$), we end at the vertex $v^{4m+1}_4$, which is not part of any identification on $G_m$.
 So, we will stay at $v^{4m+1}_4$ the rest of the sequence: $6, 7, \dots, i$.
-This proves that on the case $k=1$, the lifting of $\beta_i$ at $v^k_i$ is also an isolated vertex of $\{i, i+1\}$-subgraph as well.
+This proves that, in the case $k=1$, the lifting of $\beta_i$ at $v^k_i$ is also an isolated vertex of $\{i, i+1\}$-subgraph as well.
 This completes the computation of the lift of $\beta_i$ at $v^k_i$.
 See Table \ref{tab:lifting-at-vk_i} for a resume of what we just computed.